caitlyn-ai/caitlyn-openapi-mcp/README.md

 ### Testing with MCP Inspector

-The [MCP Inspector](https://github.com/modelcontextprotocol/inspector) provides a web-based UI for testing your MCP server locally.
+The [MCP Inspector](https://github.com/modelcontextprotocol/inspector) provides a web-based UI for testing your MCP server locally with full observability.

+**Prerequisites**:
-**Prerequisites**: Node.js installed (npx comes with Node.js)
+- Node.js installed (npx comes with Node.js)
+- Docker for OTEL Collector (optional but recommended)

 **Quick start with Make:**